Treasure Hunt (British game show): Spin-offs

 An eponymous board game based on the show was published in the UK.
 It involved moving pieces around a map of England and Wales.

 There was also a computer game released for some home computer formats in 1986, including for the BBC Micro, published by Macsen Software.
 This game featured very basic graphic layout and was text-driven, and had the options of four locations to find clues in.

-A one-off Welsh language version, Helfa Drysor (Welsh for "Treasure Hunt"), was produced for S4C in 1985.

 BBC Three Counties Radio aired Treasure Quest each Sunday from 9 am to 12 noon.
 Andy Gelder was in the studio and varying assistants in the radio car help two contestants to solve clues over the three-hour period.
 This format has now changed to Saturday mornings and now hosted by Jonathan Vernon-Smith, sharing with BBC Radio Northampton, with two runners running simultaneously in the two radio areas during the same programme.
 It aired from 9am until 12pm, and later 10am to 12pm.
 The show ended on 15 July 2023 after almost 10 years on air.

 BBC Radio Norfolk began their own version of Treasure Quest in 2008, on Sunday mornings from 9 am to 12 noon.
 David Whiteley presents in the studio, with Sophie Little in the radio car.
 On 6 September 2009, Wincey Willis stood in for the then clue hunter Becky Betts, and on 14 February 2010, Anneka Rice took part in the programme, appearing at the fifth clue location, Norwich Castle, and then teaming up with Betts to find the treasure.